TugboatQA/docs/content/starter-configs/tutorials/wordpress.md

 define('DB_HOST', 'mysql');
 ```

 _**Note:** Make sure your `wp-config.php` is formatted as close to the sample file as possible.
-The Wordpress CLI gets
+The WordPress CLI gets
 angry when it's not and will release the Kraken on your Tugboat builds._

-## Configure Tugboat for Wordpress
+## Configure Tugboat for WordPress

 The Tugboat configuration is managed by a [YAML file](/setting-up-tugboat/create-a-tugboat-config-file/) at
 `.tugboat/config.yml` in the git repository.
 Copy the code below into that file as a starting point.
 Then, you'll need